keboola/developers-docs/extend/custom-science/index.md

 - Custom Science Applications can be parametrized.
 Transformations have no parameters.

-- In Python and R transformations, external packages are installed automatically.
+- In Python and R Transformations, external packages are installed automatically.
 In Custom Science Applications, you need to install them explicitly.